 About Modern Politics

-Our work is organized around three commitments:
+The project is organized around three commitments:

 - Open civic literacy — The resources here are intended for journalists, researchers, educators, students, and citizens who want to understand the mechanics of contemporary politics without paywalls or advertising.